mavlink/mavlink-devguide/en/services/tunnel.md

 The *Tunnel Protocol* allows MAVLink to be used as a "dumb channel" to pass data in any format across, through or into a MAVLink network.

-> **Warning** Using the tunnel loses most of the benefits of MAVLink in terms of efficiently and interoperability.
+> **Warning** **Tunnels use is highly discouraged**, as they lose most of the benefits of MAVLink in terms of efficiently and interoperability.
   You should almost always create "dedicated" MAVLink messages for communicating in a MAVLink system.

 An example where this protocol is useful is connecting a *STorM32 gimbal* to a computer for configuration/debugging (via a USB connection to the autopilot and using MAVLink to carry the native serial protocol between it and the gimbal).
 Normally you would connect the gimbal directly via USB, but when mounted on the drone the gimbal USB port may be hard to access.
 You might re-invent the native protocol in MAVLink, but that would be a lot of effort for little benefit in this case.